 HANOI: Authorities in a southern Vietnamese province have restricted access to Internet sites critical of the government, state-controlled media reported Saturday.

-Owners of Internet cafes in Dong Nai province, next to Ho Chi Minh City, are required to prevent customers’ access to websites with “bad content” and to install software to control the information available, the Thanh Nien (Young People) newspaper said.
+Owners of Internet cafes in Dong Nai province, next to Ho Chi Minh City, are required to prevent customers’ access to websites with “bad content” and to install software to Monitor PC’s via SNMP and control the information available to view, the Thanh Nien (Young People) newspaper said.

 Police are also requiring Internet cafe owners to keep for 30 days customers’ personal information such as names, addresses, identification numbers and the duration of their Internet access.